Severson-Group/research-repo-template/.github/ISSUE_TEMPLATE/to-do.md

 name: To Do
 about: This is a template for to do items
 title: ''
-labels: Roadmap
+labels: ''
 assignees: ''

 ---

 # Abstract
-_One sentence description of what needs to happen_
+_To do: add one sentence description of what needs to happen_

 # Context
-_Provide any useful background information.
+_To do: Add useful background information.
 This can be uploaded screenshots, links to other issues, PRs, etc._

 # Approach
-_Detail how the item should be completed, preferably in check list format_
+_To do: Add a set of tasks for how the item should be completed, preferably in check list format_